 5. Move Into the House and Receive Cash for Its Equity

 Accessing the home equity of an inherited house with no mortgage used to require either taking out a mortgage loan or selling an inherited property entirely.
-A new option is to work with EasyKnock to convert home equity into cash while also moving into your new home.
+A new option is to work with a sale-leaseback program to convert home equity into cash while also moving into your new home.
 How does this work?
-You sell your home to us and convert the home equity of your inherited home to cash.
+You sell your home and convert the home equity of your inherited home to cash.
 Should you decide that you want to live in the inherited property, you can lease back the home for as long as you’d like.

 - Move into a new home with no monthly mortgage payment or rental payments

 - Avoid lender limitations of rates based on credit scores and debt-to-income ratio

 - Keep money that would be spent on upgrades and fees for a house sale

 What happens if you inherited a house with no mortgage?
 Inheriting a paid-off property may seem like a choice between two excellent outcomes, each with pros and cons: the house or the money.
 But if you want to keep your inherited house to live in and also convert its equity to travel, pay off debt, or invest, it’s time to explore choice #5.

 Sale-leaseback solutions allow you to convert the home equity to cash without taking on a new mortgage or moving out.

 If you’ve inherited a house with no mortgage, there are important steps to take and a few different options available to you.
 Talk to a financial and real estate advisor about your next steps.